Thyroid Cancer: Hormone Therapy

 Excessive sweating and feeling hot

-Talk with your doctor about the signs you should watch for that may mean it's time to adjust your dose of hormone therapy.
+Talk with your healthcare provider about the signs you should watch for that may mean it's time to adjust your dose of hormone therapy.

 Working with your healthcare provider

 It's important to know which medicines you're taking.
 Write your medicines down, and ask your healthcare team how they work and what side effects they might have.
-Also be sure to talk about herbs, vitamins, and supplements you take, as some of these might cause interactions with your hormone therapy.
+Also be sure to talk about herbs, vitamins, and supplements you take.
+Some of these might interact with your hormone therapy.

-Talk with your healthcare providers about what signs to look for and when to call them.
+Talk with your healthcare providers about what signs to look for and when to call your healthcare provider about them.
 Make sure you know what number to call with questions.
 Is there a different number for evenings and weekends?

 Hurd, Robert, MD,Stump-Sutliff, Kim, RN, MSN, AOCNS